mrezabayat/iamsorush/content/posts/unique-pointers-cpp/index.md

 }
 ```

-If we are sure db definitely has an object, we can pass it by reference
+If we are sure `db` has an object, we can pass it by reference

 ```cpp
 void ShowSalaryDifference(double salary, Database& db)